Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-An examination of a current topic relevant to health studies.
+An examination of a current topic relevant to health and society.
 The specific topic will vary from year to year.
 Topics may include: Social Justice and Health Activism; Climate Change and Health; Labour, Precarity, and Health.

 Prerequisite: HLTB41H3